jhaip/programmable-space/README.md

 - For the broker and a few core programs
 - [Golang 1.12](https://golang.org/)
-- Dependencies are tracked in the `go.mod` file and will be automatically downloaded and installed when running a Go program for the first time.
+- Dependencies are tracked in the `broker/go.mod` file and will be automatically downloaded and installed when running a Go program for the first time.
 - When building the Go files, you may need to copy the `broker/go.mod` and `broker/go.sum` files to the root folder of this repo in order for the `src/programs/` Go files to be build properly.

 Node.js: